 Where indicated, we order HIV, drug screen, hepatitis and thyroid tests.
 If you request others, these can almost always be obtained.

-Whatever you agree.
+Contact with the birth parents is based on a mutual agreement between the parties.
 It is common for birth parents to want to speak to the adoptive parents on the phone, exchange letters and/or meet at lunch or the time of placement.
 Almost always, this contact is limited to pre-birth and the hospital period, although some birth mothers request a baby dedication or one-time meeting shortly after birth.

 You should focus on being yourselves, letting the birth parents get to know you and establishing a comfort level.
 We want the birth parents to have concern and empathy for your situation, and for you to understand theirs.
 You should not be interrogative, ask for personal or confidential information or question medical history.
 If you have a question in this regard, let us handle it.

 Pursuant to Florida law, the consent will be signed no sooner than 48 hours after delivery unless the birth mother is being discharged earlier by her doctor.
 With a c-section, the wait may be slightly longer as we must ensure that the birth mother is free of narcotic medication.